 Armed with little more than a Mongoose cricket bat, I navigated my way across four continents and twenty three countries, intent on spreading the gospel according to cricket.
 In nineteen I found the game, in all its obsessive glory.
 I played with the unlikely national teams of Hungary and Bulgaria; with Kurdish and Palestinian refugees in Syria and Ashes legends Merv Hughes and John Emburey at the Melbourne Cricket Ground in Australia.
-On a freezing morning inside Belgrade’s two thousand year-old Kalemegdan Fort, opening bowler Slobodan strained to dismiss Vladimir, former rugby league player and self-appointed General Secretary of the Serbian Cricket Federation; on a pedestrian zone between the Blue Mosque and the Hagia Sophia, government ministers and television crews looked on curiously as members of the Turkish national cricket team played the first ever game of cricket in Sultanahmet, in the heart of historic Istanbul; in Sudan’s Nubian Desert, nomads got their first taste of sport games.
+On a freezing morning inside Belgrade’s two thousand year-old Kalemegdan Fort, opening bowler Slobodan strained to dismiss Vladimir, former rugby league player and self-appointed General Secretary of the Serbian Cricket Federation; on a pedestrian zone between the Blue Mosque and the Hagia Sophia, government ministers and television crews looked on curiously as members of the Turkish national cricket team played the first ever game of cricket in Sultanahmet, in the heart of historic Istanbul; in Sudan’s Nubian Desert, nomads got their first taste of sport games and monster truck games.
 Dressed in traditional floor length white jalabiyas, at least they looked the part; in Kolkata the Jadavpur University Inter-Faculty Corridor Cricket Tournament was in full swing.
 The humidity was unbearable, the enthusiasm infectious and the intensity typical of the Indian attitude to their favourite pastime.
 In every country I was dragged into local stations and newspaper offices for interviews: “What is this game called ‘crikay”?
 “This game was invented by us, the Turks, no?”
 “Why do you carry a piece of wood that looks like a baseball bat?”
 “What is your good name?
 Why you are not married?
 How do you cycle this far with such thin legs?
 Why do you cycle to this Ashes match?
 Why?
 Why?
 Why?”

 Ignoring sensible advice, I crossed India while temperatures soared beyond 50°C, exploring the country through the cricketing obsession of its people, playing and talking the game with Google executives in hi-tech Hyderabad and English Literature students in Kolkata, with orphans on the unexplored Konkan Coast and stars of the glamorous, controversial Indian Premier League in Mumbai.
 When there was no cricket to be found, I pedalled, benefiting from the extraordinary kindness shown to me by strangers everywhere I went.